 Modeling “As-Built” and “Weatherized” Homes

-In order to assess compliance with the weatherization standard’s performance approach, the evaluators developed a User-Defined Reference Home (UDRH) script in REM/Rate that compared each audited (or “as built”) home to the same home (with the same configuration, conditioned floor area, volume, etc.) modeled with the prescriptive efficiency specifications listed in the weatherization standard (considered the “weatherized” home).
+In order to assess compliance with the weatherization standard’s performance approach, the evaluators developed a User-Defined Reference Home (UDRH) script in REM/Rate that compared each audited (or “as built”) home to the same home (with the same configuration, orientation, conditioned floor area, volume, etc.) modeled with the prescriptive efficiency specifications listed in the weatherization standard (considered the “weatherized” home).
 Any REM/Rate inputs not included in the weatherization standard (e.g., mechanical equipment) remained the same in both the “as-built” and “weatherized” REM/Rate models.

 Telephone Survey